 Martyn was appointed Chair of Social and Educational Inclusion at the University of Aberdeen in 2006.
 Prior to this he was Senior Lecturer in Education at the University of Cambridge Faculty of Education and Director of Studies at St Catherine’s College, Cambridge.

-During his years at Aberdeen and after his retirement in 2011, Martyn chaired several national education committees and was a founder member of the Scottish Teachers Education Committee’s Inclusion Group, now the Scottish Universities Inclusion Group which was instrumental in the production of Scotland’s National Framework for Inclusion.
+During his years at Aberdeen and after his retirement in 2011, Martyn chaired several national education committees and was a founding member of the Scottish Teachers Education Committee’s Inclusion Group, now the Scottish Universities Inclusion Group, which was instrumental in the production of Scotland’s National Framework for Inclusion.
 In 2015, in recognition of his outstanding service to and achievements in education, Martyn was awarded the Scottish Qualifications Authority Fellowship, the SQA’s highest accolade.

 Martyn was a brilliant teacher, supervisor and mentor.
 His lectures were intellectually demanding and entertaining.
 He brought life and humour to his teaching, whilst also being a careful listener, actively encouraging students to think and follow their ideas through for themselves.
 As a supervisor Martyn was generous with his time, patient and supportive.
 He encouraged his students with wisdom and kindness.
 He helped to launch the academic careers of PhD students who are now leading researchers and teacher educators making significant contributions of their own.
 Martyn also respected and supported students who struggled with some of the rigours of academic work, building their confidence by believing in their capacity to learn and contribute to the field.

 Alongside his professorial activities, Martyn undertook research and development work for international organisations including Unicef, OECD, the European Agency for Special Needs and Inclusive Education, and Open Society Foundations.
-His contributions to educational development and inclusion many countries, particularly in Central Asia, Eastern Europe and the Balkans were deeply appreciated by colleagues in the region, and he continued this work in retirement by serving as Special Needs Advisor to the Christine Witcutt Memorial Fund Edinburgh Committee.
+His contributions to educational development and inclusion in many countries, particularly in Central Asia, Eastern Europe and the Balkans, were deeply appreciated by colleagues in the region, and he continued this work in retirement by serving as Special Needs Advisor to the Christine Witcutt Memorial Fund Edinburgh Committee.